PaddlePaddle/Paddle/doc/fluid/design/dist_train/asynchronous_training_design.md

 1. Trainer:
 	1. Trainer read a batch of data.
 Run forward and backward with local parameter copy and get the gradients for parameters.
-	1. Trainer split all parameters to blocks and then send these gradient blocks to pservers.
+	1. Trainer split all gradients to blocks and then send these gradient blocks to pservers(pserver will put them into the queue).
 	2. Trainer gets all parameters back from pserver.

+### Note:
-But there are also some conditions that need to consider.
+There are also some conditions that need to consider.
 For exmaple:

 1. If trainer needs to wait for the pserver to apply it's gradient and then get back the parameters back.
 1. If we need a lock between parameter update and parameter fetch.
 1. If one parameter must be on one server, or it can also be split and send to multiple parameter servers.

+The above architecture of asynchronous training can support different mode, we can have a detailed test in the future for these problems.